 Fuji Chemical Industry Co., Ltd. 2009.
 Notification of GRAS Determination for Haematococcus pluvialis extract characterized by component astaxanthin esters (of common edible fatty acids)

 Bjerkeng, B. et al. 2000.
-Astaxanthin and its metabolites idoxanthin and crustaxanthin in esh, skin, and gonads of sexually immature and maturing Arctic charr (Salvelinus alpinus (L.)).
+Astaxanthin and its metabolites idoxanthin and crustaxanthin in flesh, skin, and gonads of sexually immature and maturing Arctic charr (Salvelinus alpinus (L.)).
 Comp Biochem Physiol B. Biochem Mol Biol.
 125(3):395–404.

 FDA.
 2000.
 Technical Report (Aquaresearch Inc.) Haematococcus Pluvialis and Astaxanthin Safety For Human Consumption